 two weeks, after which the foot will be in a cast for about six weeks.
 The patient usually is non-weightbearing during this time.

 Once the cast is removed, the patient will be allowed to walk in a special boot.
 Physical therapy to retrain the tendon(s) in its new position continues for 8-12 weeks.
 A night splint is worn for three months after surgery to prevent premature stretching

 As swelling improves a custom-molded brace can be worn in an athletic shoe and the walker boot is discontinued.
 Once the patient’s strength and motion are improved with physical therapy, the brace may be discontinued.
 The goal of the surgery is

 for the patient to walk in a regular shoe without the need for a brace.

 Potential complications of this treatment can include wound infection, deep infection that can compromise the tendon transfer, and failure of the tendon or tearing of the repair.

-full range of motion with this procedure.
+of motion with this procedure.

 Often a nerve injury that causes a foot drop also limits the ability to pull up the toes.
 The tendon transfer will not restore this function.
 If this is a concern, make sure that you mention it